All articles

 Among the many breathing techniques with evidence behind them, box breathing became dominant in performance contexts for three reasons.
 First, it is teachable in under 30 seconds — the symmetry makes it instantly memorable.
 Second, it works in the middle of arousing conditions without requiring a quiet, controlled environment.
 Third, the hold phases give the user something active to do, which maintains focus during the practice.
 [10]

 It is not always the best tool.
 Coherence breathing can produce larger HRV effects in controlled practice.
 The physiological sigh is faster when arousal is already spiking.
-[7] Box breathing sits between them: structured enough to train CO₂ tolerance and autonomic control, simple enough to use before a competition, presentation, difficult conversation, or sleep transition.
+[7] Box breathing sits between them: structured enough to train CO₂ toleranceand autonomic control, simple enough to use before a competition, presentation, difficult conversation, or sleep transition.
+The Navy SEAL framing of tactical breathing — the “calm-confident-controlled” loop used before high-stakes contact — maps cleanly to those civilian moments.
+The technique is the same; the stakes change.

 Build the practice